georobGWJ/electron-mp3/README.md

 ## Run the app
-This mp3 player can be started by typing `electron .` whilst in the root directory of the app.
+This mp3 player can be started by typing either `electron .` or `npm start` whilst in the `/electron-mp3/app/` directory.

 ## Status
 * Very basic UI skeleton begun.